 (i) the source of any news or information procured by such covered person, or any information that would tend to identify such source, while providing services for the news media, whether or not such source has been promised confidentially: or

 (ii) any news or information procured by the covered person, while providing services for the news media, that is not itself communicated in the news media, including any: notes; outtakes; photographs or photographic negatives; video or sound tapes; film or; other data, irrespective of its nature, that is not itself communicated in the news media.

 (2) The protection from compelled disclosure described in subparagraph (1) shall apply to a supervisor, employer or any person assisting a covered person to whom said sub paragraph (1) applies.

 (3) Any news or information obtained in violation of this section shall be inadmissible in any action, proceeding or hearing before any entity of the judicial legislative or executive branch of the commonwealth.

 (c) A state entity may not compel a covered person to testify or produce any document in any proceeding or in connection with any issue arising under state law unless:

-(i) disclosure of the identity of a source is critical and necessary to prevent imminent harm to public safety;
+(i) disclosure of the identity of a source is necessary to prevent imminent and actual harm to public security from acts of terrorism;

 (ii) compelled disclosure of the identity of a source would prevent such harm; and